Introducing the ENSURED Project

 Lead: Steven Blockmans

-Team: Katja Biedenkopf, Wade Hoxtell, Dylan Macchiarini, Katharina Nachbar, Franziska Petri, Amanda Pridmore
+Team: Katja Biedenkopf, Wade Hoxtell, Katharina Nachbar, Franziska Petri, Amanda Pridmore, Vasileios Rizos

 The EU is a key player in many domains of global governance, but its impact is sometimes restricted by factors like internal divisions or a lack of membership in important institutions.
 Here, we will identify the policy areas in which the EU has most influence to take strategic choices with respect to global governance transformation.
 Based on insights from other work packages, we will also suggest policy priorities and pinpoint key trade-offs that the EU is facing in multilateral matters.